Plastic waste in Brisbane

 • Use reusable water bottles.
 This will save you money too.
 Find out about reducing waste in school lunchboxes.

-• For your favourite products, look into reusable or refillable options like Soda Stream.
+• For your favourite products, look into reusable or refillable options like soda making machines, yoghurt kits or bread makers.

 • Refill empty containers at outlets providing refill stations and choose refill packs for cleaning and beauty products.

-• Take reusable bags and containers when you shop and pick up takeaway food and drink.
+• Take reusable bags and containers when you shop and order takeaway food and drink.

 • Buy 'nude' food without plastic packaging, such as loose carrots and apples.